 If you have any questions about the program, please check the IATA FAQ section.

 In 2020 TAP rolled out the RECICLA+ project to increase the amount of waste sent for recycling (paper/cardboard and plastic/metal), thus reducing the volume of unsorted waste.
-This project, which will be applied to the entire TAP structure, will focus on three major types of waste: ordinary waste produced at the Campus, waste produced during maintenance and engineering activities at the Campus, and aircraft-produced waste.
+This project, will focus on three major types of waste: ordinary waste produced on the Campus, waste produced in the maintenance and engineering activity carried out on the Campus, and waste produced on board aircraft.

 Disposable Plastic Reduction Program